 Students in the Sixth Form at Lytchett are offered a multitude of opportunities to enrich their school life.
 These include:

-We offer the silver award in Year 12 and are planning to offer gold soon.
+We offer the gold or silver award in Year 12.
 For the silver award, you undertake some volunteering, improve your physical abilities, develop a skill, and take part in a three-day hike, walking about seven hours per day, with two nights of camping, one of which is in a wild camp setting (with no facilities).
 For more information, please see our Duke of Edinburgh's Award pages, or send us an email.

 Year 12 and Year 13 MFL students have recently participated in a highly successful exchange visit to Spain.
 Part of their trip involved an interview with a Spanish radio station.
 The feedback from the host school and the students has been tremendously positive.
 Read more about this trip here.